PdxCodeGuild/Full-Stack-Day-Class/notes/cli.md

 Why?

 *   Efficient -
     Direct action.
     Once you know the command you want, just type it.
     Steep learning curve, though.

 *   Simple -
     Our programs must communicate with a human;
-let's use the simplest interface, so we can focus on the problem.
+    Let's use the simplest interface, so we can focus on the problem.

 *   Composable -
     When text is both input and output, we can string together programs.

 *   Tooling -
     Tools built for the command line over 40 years!
     Often, your problem has already been solved.

 ## Prompt